INTO-CPS-Association/DTaaS/docs/user/examples/water_tank_FI/README.md

 | Models | watertankcontroller-c.fmu | Private | Yes |
 |  | singlewatertank-20sim.fmu | Private | Yes |
 | Tool | maestro-2.3.0-jar-with-dependencies.jar | Common | Yes |

+The `multimodelFI.json` and `simulation-config.json`
+are two DT configuration files used for executing the digital twin.

 :fontawesome-solid-circle-info: The faults are defined in **wt_fault.xml**.